scheck-bu/Cable-Tester/README.md

 # Cable-Tester

 ## Installation
-Copy the contents of the bin folder to ... <br />
+Create a folder in the root of the "C" drive called "CableTester" then copy the contents of the "bin/debug" folder into it. <br />

+Copy the "Clt" folder to the root of the "C" drive. <br />

 ## Description

-An application for automating the testing of airline harnesses.
+This is an application for automating the testing of airline harnesses.
 Application uses a configuration file to control a switch matrix for routing.
 Measurements are taken using a Keithley DMM.